kidem42/Tg_bot_receipt_recognition/README.md

 - Secure API communication with Google Apps Script

 ## Recent Updates
+- Added receipt notes functionality allowing users to add context to receipts by replying to bot messages
+- Implemented message tracking system for associating notes with receipts
+- Added "Notes" column to the spreadsheet
+- Added automatic cleanup of old message tracking records (after 14 days)
 - Removed "Tax Amount" field from the OpenAI prompt and data processing
 - Removed "ID" column from the spreadsheet
 - Added "Amount in USD" column for manual entry